cbeck88/Wesnoth_MCLP_AI/README.md

 unit from the optimal solution which is otherwise the least useful first*.
 After we see if we got our hits, we reevaluate.

 The MCLP_ai is not written yet, but this is the one which is planned to use the results of MC simulations to make decisions.

+I may decide to write lua hooks to the Monte Carlo procedures, so that this idea can be reused in the future more easily.

 LP's are solved using the lp_solve library.
 I installed from a linux mint package *liblpsolve55-dev*, following instructions <a href="http://web.mit.edu/lpsolve/doc/Build.htm#Implicit linking with the lpsolve static library ">here</a>.